AbhishekMadiwale/Todo-list/README.md

 ## The aim of this project is to get hands on experience of typescript

-- basic building block is done
+- basic building block is done.